 'Ginger Rosie' is the creation of Jill Smyth.
 A graduate of Art College at the University of Ulster, Jill spent many years working outside the arts & crafts scene, before rediscovering her passion for being creative.

 In addition to original art, Jill sells a myriad of handcrafted and ethically-sourced items through her stall at the famous St George's Market in Belfast and online.
-Although painting is her first love, Jill regularly sews, crochets, knits and gets hands-on with lots of different crafts.
+Although painting is her first love, Jill regularly gets hands-on with lots of different crafts, particularly clay work and sewing.
 She says this about starting her business:

 "The 'Rosie' part of Ginger Rosie is named after my Mum, who was an artist and crafter too.
 She was such a beautiful and positive influence on me.
 I hadn't picked up a paintbrush in quite a few years since leaving art college, and she encouraged me to do so.
 As soon as I did, I thought "Why have I not done this before now?!".
 It's so easy to get caught up in the rat race, and forget about the things we really love to do isn't it?"